-Staff Contact: Dr A. Skidmore C3 S1 L2 T1
+Staff Contact: Dr A. Skidmore CP12 S1 L2 T1

-The process and issues involved in an organization acquiring, implementing and managing a GIS will be considered using real examples.
+The process and issues involved in an organisation acquiring, implementing and managing a GIS will be considered using real examples.
 Applications using GIS in the management of natural resources (forest, park, soil etc), utilities and cadastra at the local, national and global scale will be critically reviewed.
-The course will involve the practical use of project management tools and the application of GIS to solve a management problem using ARCINFO or MAP.
-INFO is used for database management.
+The course will involve the practical use of project management tools and the application of GIS to solve a management problem using ARCINFO or MapInfo is used for database management.

-Image Analysis in Remote Sensing

-Staff Contact: Dr A. Skidmore and Mr A. Evans C3 S1 L1 T1
+Image Analysis of Remote Sensing Staff Contact: Drs A. Skidmore and Mr A.Evans CP12 S2 L1 T1

-Techniques for extracting information from satellite imagery including image enhancement techniques, classification and feature recognition, statistical methods and related procedures.
+Techniques for extracting information from satellite imagery including image enhancement techniques, classification and feature recognition, statistical methods, and related procedures.
 Emphasis is on applications relating to vegetation cover and natural resource management.
 Practical work will be undertaken using the ERDAS image processing software.

 Remote Sensing Applications in Geoscience Staff Contact: A/Prof G.R.
-Taylor C3 SS L2 T1
+Taylor CP12 SS L2 T1